AmitayCohen1/Stories-Rewrite/README.md

 # Content Generation
-An API that generates content based on the New York Times' top stories, using OpenAI.
+Takes stories from the New York Times and regenerate it in a "High class, gay guy from new york" vibe using OpenAI.

 ## Steps
 - Create a New York Times dev account https://developer.nytimes.com/